 [Earlier, October 29]: HBO Max, WarnerMedia’s upcoming streaming service, will launch in May 2020 at around $14.99 per month and take advantage of the company’s expansive content library.
 WarnerMedia shared a variety of new details about the platform, which will debut with 10,000 hours of content, during an event in Burbank, CA on Tuesday afternoon.
 The service will be included for HBO Now subscribers and will be available on most platforms, such as modern TVs, phones, and online.
 HBO Max will also come preloaded on Android devices.

 The company also announced it would introduce an ad-supported version of the service after launch, though representatives did not elaborate on that version’s price.
 WarnerMedia previously announced that HBO Max would also be free for DirecTV and AT&T TV Now customers.
 Though HBO isn’t being phased out, the company expects its subscribers to gradually move to the HBO Max streaming service.

-HBO Max will host a variety of original and library content, and will also be home to “Game of Thrones” prequel “House of the Dragons,” which will be set 300 years before the original series.
+HBO Max will host a variety of original and library content, and aims to funnel HBO viewers to a wider swath of WarnerMedia properties.
+For instance, the “Game of Thrones” prequel “House of the Dragon” will air on HBO, but be available to stream through HBO Max.
 For more on that series, read our full report.